Yuqiu-Yang/Python_Packaging_Journal/README.md

 conda create --name PythonPackageTemplate python=3.7 conda activate PythonPackageTemplate
 ```
 When prompted, just say "y".
+Yes, I chose Python 3.7 since I think it's probably the lowest requirment for lots of popular packages.
+Feel free to change it.
 Then, you simply follow the tutorial to install sphinx, and to generate files and the docs folder.
 Despite what the tutorial says, I still recommend specifying the version when installing packages.
 Therefore, we can use

 ```shell